 If you have an eye for design, put your talents to use with 99 Designs or CafePress.
 Either of these services will help you meet individual clients and large businesses looking for a quality designer.

 Getting paid to write isn’t just for professional newspaper & magazine journalists.
 You might be surprised how many websites, blogs, and periodicals pay average people to write articles and eBooks for them.

 While being a journalism or writing major can lend you a competitive advantage, you don’t have to be the next Shakespeare or Stephen King to make money writing.

-Anybody can make a steady income from freelance writing in their area of expertise such as personal finance, health & lifestyle, entertainment, marketing, etc. You already have experience writing research papers and college essays so the transition will be smaller than you expect.
+Anybody can make a steady income from freelance writing in their area of expertise such as personal finance, health & lifestyle, entertainment, marketing, etc. You already have experience writing research papers and college essays, so the transition may be smaller than you expect.

 Launching your freelance writing career might feel daunting at first.
 One of the best ways to get started is by taking the online course Earn More Writing that will show you how to build your personal brand and locate the best writing gigs in any niche.